km-neuron/mentor-handbook/software-engineering/week-1/README.md

 ## Basic

 ### World Culinary Collection
-- Concepts: One primary folder with with one summary list of the culinary collection and subfolders for each country, subfolders for culinary inside country is optional.
-Each culinary will have one text file and at least one image file.
-- Input: Google result of minimum 1 famous culinary from each nation.
-Minimum 3 nations.
+- Concepts:
+  - Terminal usage
+    - Create folder
+    - Create file
+    - Move between folders
+    - Move files between folders
+  - Code Editor
+    - Open file
+    - Edit file
+    - Save file
+- Input:
+  - Ideas on famous food in the world
+- Output:
-- Output: Text and picture of each culinary in subfolders by country and one summary file in primary folder.
+  - One text file and one picture file of each culinary in subfolders by country
-- Rule:
+  - One summary file in primary folder.
-  - Final structure example see folder "world culinary collection"
+  - Final structure example, see folder "world culinary collection"
+- Directions:
+  - Create one folder to be used as primary folder
+  - Create one summary list file in primary folder
+  - Create subfolder for countries, minimum 3 subfolder.
+  - Decide on 3 countries that have famous culinary food.
+  - Name the famous culinary food
+  - Create empty file in folder country with the name of the food.
+  - Google the culinary food
+    - Find text to be used, can be the summary of the food or history of the food or the recipe.
+    - Put the text into a text file using text editor
+    - Find picture to represent the food.
+      - Download the picture
+      - Move the file to folder country where the text file is.
+- Rule
+  - Minimum of 3 countries
+  - Minimum of 1 food for each country
+  - One text file and one image file for each food

 ### My first Git
-- Concepts: Create first git repo using git config, git init, then create Hello World file and use git add, git commit, git status.
+- Concepts:
+  - git config
+  - git init
+  - git add
+  - git commit
+  - git status
-- Input: N/A
+- Input:
+  - "Hello World"
+- Output:
-- Output: one file containing "Hello World" inside a local git repo.
+  - one file containing "Hello World" inside a local git repo.
+- Directions:
+  - Create a folder as working directory
+  - Run git config and update the data
+  - Run git init inside the working directory
+  - Create an empty file
+  - Edit the file and write "Hello World"
+  - Run git add
+  - Run git commit
+  - Run git status and explain
 - Rule:
-  - N/A
+  - Explain git status
+  - Can ask each mentee share their screen and do this step ( if time permits )

 ## Challenging

 ### My Git Culinary Collection
+- Concepts:
+  - git init
+  - git branch
+  - Basic git commands ( add, commit, status )
+  - git checkout to switch branch
+  - git merge
-- Concepts: Put World Culinary Collection into Git.
+Put World Culinary Collection into Git.
 Initialize a local repo, create the primary folder and summary.txt, then commit.
 For each country, create a new branch, then add the culinary together with the subfolder.
 Remember to update the summary file in primary folder.
 Then switch branch to master/main and do a merge.
-- Input: Googling result for culinary data
+- Input:
+  - Data from World Culinary Collection or create new ones
+- Output:
-- Output: A local git repo containing branches of country and culinary data.
+  - A local git repo containing branches of country and culinary data.
+- Directions:
+  - Create primary folder
+  - Init a local repo inside primary folder
+  - Create summary file
+  - git add and commit
+  - Git branch for each country
+  - Create folder for each country
+  - Add the culinary file and image to each country
+  - Update summary file in primary folder
+  - git checkout to main branch
+  - git merge country branch to main
 - Rule:
-  - 1 culinary must have 1 text and at least 1 image
+  - Same rule as World Culinary Collection
-  - Each country have it's own branch.
+  - Each country have it's own branch, the order for directions does not matter (create folder then branch is OK, create branch then create folder is OK).
-  - If possible repeat this 5 times, each student sharing their screen and googling themselves with other mentee supporting and mentor facilitating if mistakes are made.
+  - If possible repeat this 5 times, each student sharing their screen and add new culinary ( googling, add, commit, merge) with other mentee supporting and mentor facilitating if mistakes are made.